meaningfy-ws/eforms-mapping-artefacts/README.md

 understandable among collaborators, such as a deliverable name (e.g. `part1`), optionally hyphen-suffixed with relevant component/concept names (e.g. `-Lot` yielding the ending branch segment `part1-Lot`).

+Please note that feature branches are bound to change often and therefore collaborators may need to run `git reset --hard origin/{feature-branch-name}` instead of `git pull`, or always use `git pull --rebase` to ensure local changes come on top (and to check whether or not the local changes conflict).
+Feature branches should also always be rebased against `main` whenever possible so as to reduce surprises (and is why they are "bound to change").